CruzLuisA/CruzLuisA/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently working on ""
+- 🔭 &nbsp; I’m currently working on "LuaSoft" website
-- 🌱 &nbsp; I’m currently learning... ;
+- 🌱 &nbsp; I’m currently learning more of javaScript ;
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/CruzLuisA?tab=repositories)
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/luis-cruz-735234215/)
 - 📝 &nbsp; Checkout my [resume]()